Choosing your Chrome Backpack - An Urban Dilemma

 The Laptop Commuter

 Now, hopping between cafés meetings, the office, and home, your Chrome backpack of choice will be one that can accommodate your laptop whilst your tapping out a rhythm on the pedals.
 Happily, just such a bag exists, and it's called, imaginatively, the Soyuz Laptop Bag.
 With two heavy duty straps, an EVA foam padded back panel and full weatherproofing and internal waterproofing, the Soyuz will fit anything up to 17" whilst still swallowing 26 litres of your things.
 Although not exclusive in its ability to carry laptops, the Soyuz is certainly the most specialised for the task, and, if that's your key motive, then you surely can't go wrong.

 The Light Weight Loader

 Running a quick errand?
 A pop to the shops or a small tablet all you need?
 Well, the Orlov is a good shout.
-Slightly smaller than the Pawn Rolltop Backpack, the Orlov has plenty enough space for that outing into town, and will keep your goods safely stowed until such time as you need them.
+Slightly smaller than the Barrage Rolltop Backpack, the Orlov has plenty enough space for that outing into town, and will keep your goods safely stowed until such time as you need them.
 With external mounting for a D-Lock, swinging your leg over and off couldn't be any easier, and with ergonomic shoulder straps, an EVA foam padded back and a sternum stability strap for extra support, you can guarantee that this will rucksack will make for a comfortable ride around town.
 Perfect.